Voting Information

 City of Hillsdale, Precincts 1 –4, Hillsdale Community Library, 11 E. Bacon St., Hillsdale, MI 49242

-You are hereby notified that a Presidential Primary Election will be held in all voting precincts in the County of
+You are hereby notified that a Primary Election will be held in all voting precincts in the County of

 Absentee ballots are available for all elections; registered voters may contact the local clerk to obtain an